radixdlt/docs/arch/c4_context.md

 Sharding enable Radix Networks to have unlimited scalability.
 This is achieved by splitting up global state (Ledger) to different nodes in a deterministic way.
-The goal with this sharding scheme is to be able to tell where certain Particle (transaction) goes just by looking at it, so that we can check double spends (and other attack vectors) efficiently.
+The key of this sharding scheme is to be able to tell where in the shard space a certain state transition (i.e. Particle, transaction) is located, rendering double-spends and other attack vectors on "opposite sides" of the network impossible because e.g. a certain spend can only come from a single place i.e. shard.

 The minimal Shard space that a nodes can serve is one Chunk.
 The number of Chunks served depends on the hardware configuration (CPU, MEM, I/O) of a specific node.
 Each node has advanced algorithms for monitoring its own performance and dynamically - to other nodes non-deterministically - scale up and down